Original air date: June 23, 2007

 The Doctor, Martha and Jack return to 21st century Earth, using Jack's (quickly fixed) Vortex manipulator.
 The Master has been on Earth for 18 months, limited by the Doctor's last-ditch block of the TARDIS controls.
 As for the reason he'd been living as a human: he was resurrected by the Time Lords to fight in the Time War, saw what was required of him, and ran as fast as he could to the end of the universe.

 It turns out the Master is actually Mr. Harold Saxon, who has been elected Prime Minister, and the first order of business is killing his Cabinet.
 Using the Archangel phone network, he's not only blocked his own Time Lord energy from alerting the Doctor, but subtly brainwashed most of the population into trusting him and accepting his fabricated life story.
 The brainwashing signal is encoded into a four-beat rhythm that's been in the back of his head ever since he was a child.
 (This will be very important in a few series.)

-This incarnation of the Master turns out to be just as manic as Ten, combined with a real love for mocking people, dancing to catchy pop music and snogging his very hot and very hypnotised wife, Lucy.
+This incarnation of the Master turns out to be just as manic as Ten, combined with a real love for mocking people, dancing to catchy pop music and snogging his very hot — and very loyal — wife, Lucy.
 The Doctor phones him up, leading to one very special conversation: